 I suppose that depends your definition of “comprehensive.”
 In my view, no.

-Meaning, the IBLCE Exam is a career-critical, comprehensive exam.
-You are not eligible to sit for the exam unless you complete 90 hours of lactation-specific education.
+Meaning, the IBCLC exam is a career-critical, comprehensive exam.
+You are not eligible to sit for the exam unless you complete 90 hours of lactation specific education and 5 hours of communication.

 What about if I already have 30 hours?